-Each district must identify a foster care point of contact by Dec.
-10, 2016, by entering the name and contact information into the Ohio Educational Directory System.
+Since 2016, districts in Ohio identify a foster care point of contact by entering the name and contact information into the Ohio Educational Directory System.

 What are examples of potential roles and responsibilities of the district point of contact?

 The district foster care point of contact should facilitate district implementation and compliance with state and federal laws as they relate to students in foster care.
 The district point of contact also should collaborate with the custodial agencies to address barriers to educational stability.
 Some of the roles and responsibilities may include: